 How can this problem be solved?

-My idea is that we are just less eager to gain more and more power
+My idea is that women are just less eager to gain more and more power

-than they are (there are exceptions in both sides).
+than men are (there are exceptions in both sides).
 I do not think it is

 a drawback, it’s just (for me) a fact.
 For example, If I am reviewing